expressjs/basic-auth-connect/README.md

 ## License

 This project is licensed under the MIT License.
-See theç [LICENSE](./LICENSE) file for details.
+See the [LICENSE](./LICENSE) file for details.